 The methods described so far apply to the more common tractor-trailer combinations.
 However, there are other ways of coupling and uncoupling the many types of truck-trailer and tractor-trailer combinations that are in use.
 There are too many to cover in this manual.
-Learn the right way to couple the vehicle(s) you will drive according to the manufacturer and/or owner.
+You will need to learn the correct way to couple and uncouple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.